 For more than 25 years, Dale has tried unique, high-profile cases in state and federal courts across the country and in a wide variety of subject areas:

 Argued before the U.S. Supreme Court on behalf of Twentieth Century Fox in Dastar v.
-Fox, a copyright and Lanham Act case involving General Dwight D. Eisenhower's acclaimed memoirs, having won trials below on liability and damages.
+Fox, a cutting edge copyright and Lanham Act case involving General Dwight D. Eisenhower’s acclaimed memoirs, having won trials below on liability and damages.
 The case ultimately ended with Fox obtaining a permanent injunction and a multimillion dollar award.

-Won the highly publicized copyright fair use trial representing J. K. Rowling against RDR Publishing, bringing a halt to the proposed publication of an unauthorized Harry Potter "Lexicon."
-Managing Intellectual Property named this trial "Copyright Trial of the Year."
+Won a highly publicized copyright fair use trial representing longtime client J. K. Rowling against RDR Publishing, bringing a halt to the proposed publication of an unauthorized Harry Potter “Lexicon.”
+Managing Intellectual Property named this trial “Copyright Trial of the Year” in 2009.

 Won summary judgement for The Associated Press in a high-profile copyright fair use case suit brought by artist Shepard Fairey, in which the AP asserted copyright infringement claims arising out of Mr. Fairey’s unauthorized use of the AP’s photo of President Barack Obama to create the Obama “Hope” posters and related commercial merchandise, including t-shirts, sweatshirts and tote bags, during the 2008 presidential campaign.
 As a result of the AP’s discovery efforts, Fairey was eventually forced to admit attempting to destroy key documents and fabricating other documents, leading to a criminal investigation by the U.S. Attorney’s Office.
 Fairey and the AP later settled their dispute and the AP later won summary judgment on the fair use defense asserted by Obey Clothing, Fairey’s exclusive licensee for apparel using the “Hope” image.